lvillasen/Jetson-Orin-Temperatures/README.md

 ```
 - Modify the lines marked with with XXXXX on the php files according with your credentials to access mySQL

-- If all works well you can see the jetson temperatures on https://your-web-server-IP/jetson
+- You can monitor the jetson temperatures on https://your-web-server-IP/jetson